nitintonypaul/Share-Price-Prediction/README.md

 # Share Price Prediction Model

 <br>
 A simple python program designed to predict oncoming share prices using fundamental machine learning topics.
-The program predicts data using the sequential model and plots a graph with the predicted values and actual values as a test-run, before predicting the oncoming share price of a given company.
+The program predicts data using the sequential model and plots a graph with the predicted values and actual values as a test-run, before predicting the oncoming share price of a given company.<br><br>
 Modules used in this project are:
-<br><br>

 - numpy
 - matplotlib